material-motion/material-motion/specifications/runtime.md

 An instance of a Runtime must be able to do the following:

-- Commit to Plans.
+- Commit to Intentions.
-- Fulfill those Plans.
+- Fulfill those Intentions.

+## Intention

+Intention is a type of Plan as far as the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern is concerned.

 ## Commit Plans